rogerturner/HTM-scheme/projects/KropffTreves2008_reproduction/README.md

 translated from the [NUPIC based reproduction](https://github.com/ctrl-z-9000-times/KropffTreves2008_reproduction) by David McDougall into HTM-scheme.

-#### This README is a lightly edited abridgement of https://github.com/ctrl-z-9000-times/KropffTreves2008_reproduction/blob/master/README.md
+#### This README is a lightly edited abridgement of https://github.com/ctrl-z-9000-times/KropffTreves2008_reproduction/blob/master/README.md by David McDougall

 ## Introduction
 Kropff & Treves [1] describe a method of producing grid cells.
 It appears to be supported by biology [2].
 The gist of it is to make a spatial pooler [3] with two new mechanisms: stability and fatigue.
 The spatial pooler's overlap is stabilized by putting it through a low pass filter, which smooths over input fluctuations and removes spurious input fluctuations.
 Each cell also has a fatigue which slowly follows its activity, catches up to it and turns it off.
 The fatigue is equal to the overlap passed through a low pass filter.